IBMStreams/streamsx.visualization/README.md

 ## Synopsis
 READ is a developer playground for advanced visual analytics.

-Use READ to create Real-time Visualizations, Responsive Sharable Dashboards, REST API Dataflows, and for rapid prototyping and customization advanced real-time visual analytics.
+Use READ to rapidly prototype real-time visualizations, responsive sharable dashboards, REST API dataflows, and new types of data visualizations.

 ## Getting Started
 1. Prerequisites